Ahafo mine

 The Ahafo mine is one of the largest gold mines in the Republic of Ghana and in the world.
 The mine is located in the center of the country in Brong-Ahafo Region.
 The mine has estimated reserves of 17 million ounces of gold.

 The company has been accused of "human rights abuses and irresponsible practices" by Earthworks, an environmental organization, and others.

 Pollution and social impact

-In October 2008 an instrument malfunction caused a spill of sodium cyanide, and the Ghanaian EPA determed that the company had violated its permits.
+In October 2008, an instrument malfunction caused a spill of sodium cyanide, and the Ghanaian EPA determined that the company had violated its permits.
 The company was fined $4.9 million and the government agency determined that Newmont failed to appropriately report or investigate the spill.